-In this paper we extend the ingredients of Martens, van Dijk, and de Pooter (2004), Scharth and Medeiros (2006), and Hillebrand and Medeiros (2006), and propose a model that accommodates long-range dependence in a very simple manner for straightforward estimation.
+In this paper we extend the ingredients of Martens et al. (2004), Scharth and Medeiros (2006), and Hillebrand and Medeiros (2008b), and propose a model that accommodates long-range dependence in a very simple manner for straightforward estimation.
 Asymmetries and nonlinearity are developed in a smooth transition environment.
 A formal sequence of tests is described in order to determine the number of limiting regimes.
 Furthermore, external exogenous variables can be incorporated into the model structure in a straightforward way.

 3.2.
+Model specification

-Model Specification.
-The Heterogenous Autoregressive (HAR) model was proposed by Corsi (2004) as an alternative to model and forecast realized volatilities, and is inspired by the Heterogenous Market Hypothesis of Müller, Dacorogna, Dav, Olsen, Pictet, and Ward (1993) and the asymmetric propagation of volatility between long and short horizons.
+The Heterogeneous Autoregressive (HAR) model was proposed by Corsi (2004) as an alternative to model and forecast realized volatilities, and is inspired by the Heterogeneous Market Hypothesis of Müller et al. (1993) and the asymmetric propagation of volatility between long and short horizons.
 Corsi (2004) defines the partial volatility as the volatility generated by a certain market component, and the model is an additive cascade of different partial volatilities (generated by the actions of different types of market participants).
 At each level of the cascade (or time scale), the unobserved volatility process is assumed to be a function of the past volatility at the same time scale and the expectation of the next period values of the longer term partial volatilities (due to the asymmetric propagation of volatility).
 Corsi (2004) showed that by straightforward recursive substitutions of the partial volatilities, this additive volatility cascade leads to a simple restricted linear autoregressive model with the feature of considering volatilities realized over different time horizons.
 The heterogeneity of the model derives from the fact that at each time scale, the partial volatility is described by a different autoregressive structure.